piotrmurach/github/README.md

   issues.milestones.list
 ```

-Further, arguments can be passed directly inside method called but then the order of parameters matters and hence please consulte the method call documentation.
+Further, arguments can be passed directly inside method called but then the order of parameters matters and hence please consult the method documentation.
 For instance:

 ```ruby
   issues = Github::Issues.new